vinayhegde1990/initial-workstation-config/README.md

 ## Getting Ready
-1. If you use a Linux OS such as Ubuntu, Fedora, OpenSUSE or any similar ones OR Mac OS X or any of its variants, it will usually have a built-in shell with a terminal application to access it.
+1. If you use a Linux OS such as Ubuntu, Fedora, OpenSUSE etc..
+OR Mac OS X, it will usually have a built-in shell with a terminal application to access it.
 2. Obtaining VIM is as easy as mentioned in this **[website](https://www.sitepoint.com/getting-started-vim/)**
 3. Tmux can be installed via this **[document](https://howchoo.com/g/ytkwotvkztq/using-the-iterm-2-and-tmux-integration)**.
 4. You can follow the steps [**here**](https://medium.com/risan/upgrade-your-ssh-key-to-ed25519-c6e8d60d3c54) to generate SSH keys.